ramon-castro-abuin/Bruckner-symphony-cycles/README.md

 - The number of recordings are not sisgnificative, but they are worth to be included due to its historical value

+## Exceptions to the definition of cycle

+- unknown yet